wkwwa/vm-vagrant/README.md

-#  VM on MacOS Apple Silicon chip with Vagrant
+# Installing Nexus on a VM using Vagrant (MacOS Apple Silicon chip)

 Before beginning check [Starterkit]()